techidaily/site-win11-tips/source/_posts/fix-guide-lost-d3dx939dll-in-windows-11-os.md

  It is also recommended to check for any Windows updates that may have become available since you initially downloaded and installed DirectX.
 These updates might feature bug repairs as well as advanced performance improvements, which could assist in resolving your DirectX errors.

- If you're unsure how to update Windows, check out[how to update Windows manually](https://www.makeuseof.com/update-windows-manually/) for instructions.
+ If you're unsure how to update Windows, check out [how to update Windows manually](https://www.makeuseof.com/update-windows-manually/) for instructions.

  Once the installation is complete, try to launch the application again and check if the error still appears.
 If yes, proceed to the next step.